 Hodgkin published his last book.
 Pictorial Gospel brings together the Gospel story and works of art in which old master sought to illustrate it.

-Eliot Hodgkin kept painting until the late 1970s.
+Hodgkin kept painting until the late 1970s.